che-shr-cat/jax/docs/notebooks/thinking_in_jax.md

 +++ {"id": "7mdo6ycczlbd"}

 This is a batched convolution operation designed to be efficient for the types of convolutions often used in deep neural nets.
-It requires much more boilerplate, but is far more flexible and scalable than the convolution provided by NumPy (See [JAX Sharp Bits: Convolutions](https://jax.readthedocs.io/en/latest/notebooks/Common_Gotchas_in_JAX.html#%F0%9F%94%AA-Convolutions) for more detail on JAX convolutions).
+It requires much more boilerplate, but is far more flexible and scalable than the convolution provided by NumPy (See [Convolutions in JAX](https://jax.readthedocs.io/en/latest/notebooks/convolutions.html) for more detail on JAX convolutions).

 At their heart, all `jax.lax` operations are Python wrappers for operations in XLA; here, for example, the convolution implementation is provided by [XLA:ConvWithGeneralPadding](https://www.tensorflow.org/xla/operation_semantics#convwithgeneralpadding_convolution).
 Every JAX operation is eventually expressed in terms of these fundamental XLA operations, which is what enables just-in-time (JIT) compilation.